- About Us

 |Employer Type Unknown||<1%|

-(Based on full time salaries that were reported or publicly available)
+(Based on salaries of graduates in full time, long term jobs that were reported or publicly available “Full Time Salaries”)

 All Reported Full Time Salaries (Our salary statistics are based on obtaining full time salaries from 57% of the class, which were reported or publicly available.
 Equation: 180 known salaries divided by 317 JD graduates in the class = 57% of the class):